caraml-dev/turing/docs/how-to/create-a-router/configure-ensembler.md

 **Service Account**: You can **optionally** mount a service account for your Docker deployment.

-Configure any environment variables required by the docker container.
-You need to input the name and corresponding value of each input.
+Configure any environment variables required by the Docker container.
+You need to fill in the name and corresponding value of each input.

 ![](../../.gitbook/assets/env_var_panel.png)